 Getting media coverage is still the fastest way to grow your vegan brand.
-It puts you in front of hundreds, thousands or even millions of potential buyers and is an effective way to snap up a bunch of leads for your product or service, writes Katrina Fox.
+It puts you in front of hundreds, thousands or even millions of potential buyers and is an effective way to snap up a bunch of leads for your product or service.
 So, when you contact a journalist – don’t blow it!

 It’s one of the most-pressed buttons on my keyboard as I go through my emails.
 And it’s the one button you don’t want a journalist to click on when they receive your pitch for a story.

-After nearly 20 years as a journalist, I’ve received thousands of pitches (emails pitching me a story).
-I still get them today as I host a weekly podcast.
+After 25 years as a journalist, I’ve received thousands of pitches (emails pitching me a story).
+I still get them today as I host a podcast.
 To be honest, many of them make me cringe.
 They’re mostly from business owners, entrepreneurs, authors and non-profit organisations, but some are even from PR agencies!

 There are several things that are guaranteed to raise a reporter’s or producer’s hackles and condemn your email to the trash folder.